 Check Remove additional files at destination

-Configure the OpenSAMMContext value by clicking the button with the elipses.
+Configure the OwaspSAMMContext value by clicking the button with the ellipses.
 A database configuration dialog box will appear.
 Enter the database server name and database name and click OK.
 The appropriate connection string will be dropped into the box.

 The preview page is optional.
 At this point, you are ready to publish the site.
 Click the Publish button.